 - Content density does not repulse a visitor: it’s divided by headings, pictures (that must help understand content), white space.

-- Design leads the visitor to CTA links and buttons: interactive elements, hovers, etc. Some handy design trends of 2018 can be found here.
+- Design leads the visitor to CTA links and buttons: interactive elements, hovers, etc.

 - CTA is placed within the first ⅓ of a user’s screen.